Thordata/thordata-web-qa-agent/README.md

 ## 📝 License

-This project is provided as an example and is licensed under the Apache 2.0 License.
+This project is provided as an example and is licensed under the MIT License.
 See the LICENSE file for details.